Collection Development Policy

 The Library acquires books to support undergraduate and graduate research in the curriculum areas.
 Textbooks are not intentionally acquired.
 While textbooks may sometimes be available in the Library because of donations or faculty requests, students should plan to purchase them from the Bookstore or another source.

 The library acquires copies of dissertations and theses completed at the College.
 Others are selected and acquired with strong recommendation from the faculty.
+Many dissertations and theses are available through ProQuest.

 Sound recordings, video recordings, nonprint and multimedia are acquired with priority given to curriculum support.